influxdata/telegraf/docs/specs/tsd-003-state-persistence.md

 The persistence will use the following steps:

+- Compute an unique ID for each of the plugin _instances_
+- Startup Telegraf plugins calling `Init()`, etc.
 - Initialize persistence framework with the user specified `statefile` location and load the state if present
 - Determine all stateful plugin instances by fulfilling the `StatefulPlugin` interface
-- Compute an unique ID for each of the plugin _instances_
 - Restore plugin states (if any) for each plugin ID present in the state-file
-- Startup Telegraf plugins calling `Init()`, etc.
 - Run data-collection etc...
+- On shutdown, stopping all Telegraf plugins calling `Stop()` or `Close()` depending on the plugin type
-- On shutdown, query the state of all registered stateful plugins state
+- Query the state of all registered stateful plugins state
 - Create an overall state-map with the plugin instance ID as a key and the serialized plugin state as value.
 - Marshal the overall state-map and store to disk